Lifetime (TV channel): Hearst/ABC-Viacom Entertainment Services

 Douglas McCormick became the network's president in 1993.
 He moved to make Lifetime a seven-day-a-week network by ending Lifetime Medical Television after nearly a decade of existence, and the next year, the channel relaunched with a new tagline, "Television for Women".
 Lifetime began airing a limited amount of women's sports coverage, including the WNBA and the America's Cup, in which it sponsored the first women's crew team to compete.
 McCormick also strengthened the network's ties with women's organizations, such as the National Organization for Women, and began airing public service announcements about women's issues, such as breast cancer awareness.

 Meanwhile, the channel's original programming was aimed not just at women aged 24–44, but these women's spouses, who research showed watched the network in the evenings with their wives.
-This was done by making the male characters in Lifetime's original programming – such as the film series Spencer for Hire – more appealing to men by making them more masculine.
+This was done by making the male characters in Lifetime's original programming – such as the film series Spenser: For Hire – more appealing to men by making them more masculine.
 These roles were more stereotypical than previous Lifetime movies, which usually featured women protagonists on their own.
 This helped Lifetime take advantage of a known bias in the Nielsen ranking system that favored "upscale" couples who shared a television set.
 By January 1995, Lifetime was the sixth most-highly rated subscription network by Nielsen.